NAIST-SE/CodeHash/README.md

 - `-thenj:[THRESHOLD]` specifies a threshold for estimated normalized jaccard distance.
 If a similarity estimated by b-bit minhash is less than this threshold, an actual comparison is skipped.

-### Output

-Supported similarity metrics:
+## Similarity metrics

  - Jaccard index: Intersection(S1, S2) / Union(S1, S2).
+   - `exact-jaccard` compares identifiers as is (i.e., without normalization).
+   - `jaccard` compares identifiers with normalization.
+The similarity metric with `-n:3` has been used in https://doi.org/10.1109/MSR.2017.19.
  - Overlap coefficient: Intersection(S1, S2) / Min(S1, S2).
-This is defined in https://aircconline.com/mlaij/V3N1/3116mlaij03.pdf
+   - This is defined in https://aircconline.com/mlaij/V3N1/3116mlaij03.pdf
  - Overlap similarity: Intersection(S1, S2) / Max(S1, S2).
-This similarity is used by SourcererCC (http://dx.doi.org/10.1145/2884781.2884877).
+   - `exact-overlap-similarity` comapres identifiers as is.
+This similarity metric with `-n:1` has been used by SourcererCC (http://dx.doi.org/10.1145/2884781.2884877).

-   - Note: `-n:1` option (unigram) is also needed to use the SourcererCC's similarity definition.
+### Output

 The program produces a JSON format like this.